By Published On: September 21st, 2020

 • Automatic and ongoing identification of new risk factor that emerge.

-• Failure probability prediction, based on past failure percentages of similar changes, which helps smart decision-making on leveraging resources to avoid failure of high-risk changes.
+• Failure probability prediction, based on past failure percentages of similar changes, which helps smart decision-making.
+It shows us how by leveraging resources we can avoid failure of high-risk changes.
 It can be daily or weekly, like a weather report that let you know that there is a 40% chance of rain (for example) this week.
 Using the results, the change leader can bucket probability predictions to various risk levels (for example: Low, Medium, and High) and develop specific one-pager guides for change agents on how to manage change in each risk level.

 • Risk Mitigation can be done by assessment of individuals’ readiness as well as early and regular adoption measurement